Glaucoma Fellowship

 - Full immersion model: Fellows work closely with all glaucoma faculty across clinic and surgery

-- Strong research environment: Nationally recognized work in OCT, AI, big data, and basic science
+- World-renowned research environment: Nationally recognized work in OCT/OCTA, AI, big data, and basic science

-- Structured education: Regular didactics, wet labs, and case-based learning
+- Structured education: Rigorous didactics, wet lab training, and case-based learning

-- Meaningful commitment to outreach: Opportunities to serve global and local underserved communities
+- Meaningful outreach opportunities: Opportunities to serve global and local underserved communities

-- Exceptional support staff: Skilled technicians and coordinators reduce administrative burden and support learning
+- Exceptional support staff: Skilled technicians and coordinators maximizes educational focus

-- Excellent work-life balance: Portland, Oregon is a vibrant city boasting an unmatched food scene within easy access to mountains, coast, and rivers
+- Excellent work-life balance: Portland, Oregon is a vibrant city boasting an unmatched food scene with easy access to mountains, coast, and rivers

 Clinical experience